Inversion of adjunction for rational and Du Bois pairs: Definitions and basic properties

 Frequently we will take the Grothendieck dual of $\DuBois{X,Z}$.
-Hence following the notation of \cite{KovacsSchwedeDBDeforms} we will write
+Hence, following the notation of \cite{KovacsSchwedeDBDeforms} we will write

-We refer to \cite[Section 6.1]{KollarKovacsLCImpliesDB} for basic properties of \DB pairs.
-It is important to remark that this notion of pairs is very different in flavor from the definition of $(X, Z)$ being log canonical or log terminal.
-The next example shows that $(X, Z)$ being \DB \emph{does not} imply that $X$ is \DB.
+The reader is referred to \cite[Section 6.1]{KollarKovacsSingularitiesBook} for basic properties of \DB pairs.
+As mentioned in the introduction, this notion of pairs is somewhat different in flavor from the definition of $(X, Z)$ being log canonical or log terminal.
+Being a \DB pair is more a statement about the relationship between $X$ and $Z$, not an absolute statement about the singularities of $X$ or $Z$ separately.
+In particular, \autoref{ex.DBPairButNotDB} and \autoref{ex.NormalDBPairButNotDB} show that $(X, Z)$ being \DB \emph{does not} imply that $X$ is \DB.

 \begin{example}[A \DB pair whose ambient space is not \DB] Let $R$ denote the pullback of the following diagram:

 where the non-dotted arrows are induced in the obvious ways.
 It is easy to see that $R = k[x^2, x^3, y, yx]$.
 By construction $X = \Spec R$ is not \DB since it is not seminormal.
 However, we claim that the pair $(\Spec R, V(\langle y, yx \rangle_R) )$ is \DB.
 Consider the following diagram: